-Gerald Gierer has been involved in enterprise web application projects for over 15 years and continues to find his work challenging and rewarding.
-He started his software development career working with C, PowerBuilder, and Unix, until the rise of the Internet and Java, which caught his attention.
+Gerald Gierer has been involved in enterprise web application projects for more than 15 years and continues to find his work challenging and rewarding.
+He started his software development career working with C, PowerBuilder, and Unix, until the rise of the Internet and Java caught his attention.
 In 2000, he made a conscious decision to focus on Internet application development using the Java language.

-The frustration of working with the first EJB implementations was the predominant reason he investigated alternatives that could make enterprise development more productive.
-In 2004, he first heard of the Spring Framework and quickly realized how comprehensive and well-designed this alternative to EJB was.
-Since then, he has architected and developed many Spring projects using a range view technologies including JSP, JSF, Struts, Tiles, Freemarker, DWR and YUI.
+The frustration of working with the first Enterprise JavaBeans (EJB) implementations was the predominant reason he investigated the alternatives that could make enterprise development more productive.
+In 2004, he first heard of the Spring framework and quickly realized how comprehensive and well-designed an alternative this was to EJB.
+Since then he has architected and developed many Spring projects using a range of view technologies including JSP, JSF, Struts, Tiles, Freemarker, DWR, and YUI.

-Gerald lives in Geelong, Australia but often spends time in Europe, having lived and worked for five years in Munich.
-In his spare time he enjoys keeping fit, brewing beer, being outdoors and rock climbing: a passion that has kept him sane for over 25 years.
+He lives in Geelong, Australia, but often spends time in Europe, having lived and worked for five years in Munich.
+In his spare time, he enjoys keeping fit, brewing beer, being outdoors, and rock climbing—a passion that has kept him sane for more than 25 years.